microbit-playground/microbit-playground.github.io/content/teachers.md

 permalink: teachers/
 ---

-Teaching resources for the micro:bit are non-existent.
-All tutorials and projects are geared towards kids.
-These are all one-off projects with no plan for progression.
-If you have anything please send consider open sourcing it and emailing it or upload to [CAS](http://community.computingatschool.org.uk).
+Teaching resources are being made.
+If you make anything please send consider open sourcing it and emailing it or upload to [CAS](http://community.computingatschool.org.uk).

+### Why is the Microbit Important for Education?

+Many reasons.
+For me the most important is the ability of the micro:bit to run Python.
+Instead of teaching Python by moving a turtle around the screen, the kids can write programs that are genuinely interesting.
+[I have written up my thoughts here.](/teachers/why-python-microbit)

 ### News
-_updated 20.03.2016_
+_updated 21.03.2016_

 #### _I received the micro:bits; now what?_